nextflow-io/nextflow/docs/developer-env.md

     ```

     :::{note}
-    A Dockerfile may also live in the `.devcontainer` folder.
-You can replace the image property in `devcontainer.json` with dockerfile and create a custom container image.
+    Instead of using a prebuilt image, a custom Dockerfile may also live in the `.devcontainer` folder.
+You can replace the image property in `devcontainer.json` with dockerfile and utilize the custom container.
 See [Create a Dev Container](https://code.visualstudio.com/docs/devcontainers/create-dev-container) for more information.
     :::

 1. Enter **Dev Containers: Reopen in Container** in the VS Code Command Palette and reopen your project.
 You should now see the name of the container ("Nextflow Dev Container" if using the above example) in the bottom left corner of VS Code.